 My skills and strengths include:

-–General media consulting (communications expert with 15+ years experience in all phases of design, communication, marketing, web development, and video & film production).
+–Digital media consulting (communications expert with 15+ years experience in all phases of design, communication, marketing, web development, and video & film production).

 –Usability and user experience (immediately detecting ways to improve usability and reduce friction, and how to maximize the quality of the product or service).